RCHowell/ChessAnalytics/README.md

 # Chess Analytics

-## Step 1: Scraping problems and inserting to Mongo
+## Part 1: Scraping problems and inserting to Mongo
 In the repo you'll find three scripts
 - getPuzzles.sh
 - scrape.sh
 - puzzlesToDb.js

-`getPuzzles.sh` will run the latter two together for convenience
+`getPuzzles.sh` Runs the latter two together for convenience

-`scrape.sh` scrapes lichess.com for chess puzzles
+`scrape.sh` Scrapes puzzles from lichess.com

-`puzzlesToDb.js` inserts them all to a Mongo database with URL `mongodb://localhost:27017/chess`
+`puzzlesToDb.js` Inserts all scraped puzzles to a Mongo database with URL `mongodb://localhost:27017/chess`

 All scripts are thoroughly commented and should be very readable.

 #### Running them yourself
 Requirements
-- bash prompt (OSX and GNU Linux prompts by default)
+- bash
 - node (v0.12 or Later, Current version is 6.3.1 fyi so you're probably good here)
 - mongodb node module installed